 The other mainstay of the festival, besides Querbild e.V., is the Push-up Club, with its over 350 members who regularly sponsor the festival through their donations.
 The club acts as an “extended HIQFF-family”, emotionally as well as financially.
 These support groups have made the festival what it is today.
 From a handful of events it has grown to its present size: five days of films, discussions, presentations and – let's not forget – parties!
-This year the HIQFF is celebrating its 30th birthday.
+In 2019 the HIQFF celebrated its 30th birthday.
 If you want to be part of it and help to shape or organise the event: helpers and volunteers are always welcome!

 Bild:schön – the 20th anniversary book

 This extensive volume filled with pictures and articles about the HIQFF and “New Queer Cinema” in Germany, is a perfect source to check out the festival’s history.
 Long-time festival visitors will definitely recognise many of the films mentioned, not to mention photos documenting years gone by.

 The contributing authors include important personalities for both German and international queer cinema, such as Monika Treut, Barbara Hammer, Nathalie Percillier, Matthias Müller, John Greyson, Wieland Speck, Angelina Maccarone, Gwen Haworth and many more.
 In addition, members of the audience and friends of the festival, who have been there since the very beginning, get to share stories and anecdotes.

 Acting out – the 25th anniversary film